Preliminary evidence for a virial shock around the Coma galaxy cluster: The -ray signal agrees with predictions for a mean electron injection rate

-The average signal inferred from the histogram (Figure \ref{fig:VER_Hist}), $\mu_2-\mu_1\simeq 1.4\sigma$, is thus comparable to the predicted signal in Eq.~(\ref{eq:JPredicted}) for standard parameters.
+The mean signal inferred from the histogram (Figure \ref{fig:VER_Hist}), $\mu_2-\mu_1\simeq 1.4\sigma$, is thus comparable to the predicted signal in Eq.~(\ref{eq:JPredicted}) for standard parameters and $\xi_e\sim 0.7\%$.
+For a more accurate comparison, we must integrate over the ring and take into account the variable acceptance.

-The agreement between the predicted (Eq.~\ref{eq:JPredicted}) and observed (Eq.~\ref{eq:IVer}) \gama-ray flux, and the similar significance of the \gama-ray features in the observed (Figure \ref{fig:ComaVer}) and simulated (Figure \ref{fig:ComaSim}) maps, suggest that to within an uncertainty factor of a few, $\xi_e\dot{m}\simeq 5\%$.
-Localized regions with $\sim 3\sigma$ detection, and possibly brighter emission masked by the wobble-mode background subtraction, suggest that at least locally the product $\xi_e\dot{m}$ can exceed its inferred average value by a factor of a few.

-The total flux from the virial shock can be estimated by taking $\theta\to 2\psi$ in Eq.~(\ref{eq:JperBeam}), and integrating over the solid angle enclosed by the shock.
-For a cylindrical ring of radius $b$ and length $\myzetaT b$, this gives
+The total photon number flux from the virial shock can be estimated by taking $\vartheta\to 2b$ in Eq.~(\ref{eq:JperBeam}), and integrating over the solid angle \ApJMark{subtended} by the shock.
+For a cylindrical shock of radius $b$ and length $2\myzetaT b$, this gives